 I stayed at the Toti Boutique Hotel and, unfortunately, cannot recommend it, mainly for the really negligent service.
-Therefore, I suggest you check below rates and availability of other accommodations like for instance the Divani Meteora: I met people who stayed there and they were very happy with their choice.*
+Therefore, I suggest you check the below rates and the availability of other accommodations like for instance the Divani Meteora*.
+I met people who stayed there and they were very happy with their choice.*

 Where to Eat

-Of course, there is a number of restaurants and taverns – with not much variety: The standard souvlaki, gyros, and moussaka of hardly tolerable quality.
+Of course, there is a number of restaurants and taverns – with not much variety.
+The standard souvlaki, gyros, and moussaka are of hardly tolerable quality.

-For a tasty snack like stuffed pitas for about 2 €uros a piece, check out Chicken Time – and don’t rush since they are open every day from 8 a. m. to 3 a. m.
+For a tasty snack like stuffed pitas for about 2 €uros a piece, check out Chicken Time.
+But don’t rush since they are open every day from 8 a. m. to 3 a. m.

-Not all Greek people have a great command of the English language, but most speak it pretty well, especially the younger folks – and the English of both my guides was great.
+Not all Greek people have a great command of the English language.
+However, most speak it pretty well, especially the younger folks.
+The English of both my guides was great.

 You know that Greek is written in Greek letters, right?
 While most relevant signs are also written in Latin letters, I did come across some stuff that was exclusively in Greek.
 Therefore, it doesn’t hurt to familiarize yourself at least with the greek capital letters – and, of course, a translator app will save you.

 However, it is a friendly gesture and appreciated by everyone when you are able to say good day – kalimera, good afternoon – kalispera, hello – yassas, thank you – efcharisto, and please respectively you’re welcome – parakalo.
-Fun fact: Ne means yes, although it sounds like a casual no; no would be ochi (pronounded rather like ohi, by no means like oshi).
+Fun fact: Ne means yes, although it sounds like a casual no; no would be ochi (pronounced rather like ohi than oshi).

 If you choose to pin this post for later, please use one of these pictures: